What is a Forex Expert Advisor, and How Does it Work?

 Which Functions Does a Forex Expert Advisor Have?

-Potentially, the best Expert Advisor Forex can be developed and programmed to work in multiple ways (e.g. by utilising a selection of technical indicators, such as the MA - moving average indicator, or the MACD - moving average convergence/divergence indicator) or by searching for necessary trends and breakouts.
+The best Forex Expert Advisors can be programmed to work in multiple ways (e.g. by utilising a selection of technical indicators, such as the moving average indicator, or the MACD - moving average convergence/divergence indicator) or by searching for necessary trends and breakouts.

 What You Should Be Aware of Before Launching Your EA

 The first tip is to be wary of the reliability of backtesting results.
 You might think that great backtesting results are proof of your system being ready to prosper - unfortunately it's not that simple.

 Reliable data is the first step in adjusting an EA to trade a live account.
 The next step is comprehending your execution speed.
-MT4 demands trading activity for more than 30 seconds, which is known as a trading session.
+MT4 and MT5 demand trading activity for more than 30 seconds, which is known as a trading session.

 If you are using a free Forex Expert Advisor during your session, it will time out automatically if there is no trading activity for more than the period mentioned above.
 This requires the IP address to be automatically re-authenticated with a password and a login.
 This can take some time, even up to two seconds with some brokers.
-Even though it may seem insignificant, in times of high volatility, delays this size can have a substantial impact on the trades' results.
+Even though it may seem insignificant, in times of high volatility, delays of this size can have a substantial impact on your trades' results.

 If you have spent any amount of time writing a complex Expert Advisor in MT4, you probably know how difficult it is to debug the code.
 Since the MetaQuotes policy shows that they cater more to the needs of brokers than traders, you will find that a debugger isn't included in the list of available tools - it does not matter whether your EA is one of the free Forex Expert Advisors or a paid one.